roman-milk/roman-milk.github.io/glory-hole-chaperone.md

+===

- ****** Glory Hole Chaperone ****** byfastandsloppy© But still, that wasn't enough for my Janie.
+But still, that wasn't enough for my Janie.
 She leaned forward on the toilet and opened her mouth wide.
 A cop stepped forward, straddling my head as he stroked his dick to climax.
 His aim was good and the long streak of pale sperm shot right into Janie's mouth.
 Subsequent squirts however rained down on my chest, neck and face.

  And so it went.
 Cops craned their necks and hung on the stall walls for a view as one cop after another stepped up to relieve their lust in my daughter's mouth.
 Most of it ended up dripping on me but I didn't mind.
 On the contrary, the warm spatter of man-seed and the reek of pheromones drove me into a long string of nearly continuous orgasms that left my body trembling and my throat raw from screaming.